Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    ```

 ###   Work Dir
-This directory is used as a tmp directory for SSM to store tmp files and data.
+This HDFS directory is used as a tmp directory for SSM to store tmp files and data.
 The default path is "/system/ssm", and SSM will ignore files under the tmp directory.
-No more than one directory can be set as the tmp directory.
+Only one directory can be set for this property.

   ```xml
    <property>